If you've blocked our ad, please consider unblocking it.

 If you want to feel the wind at your back, try jumping in the hole on the left.
 The sensation can't be beat.

 - Mario begins near the top of the mountain, which is made of ice and a white stone texture on its side.
 The entrance for the slide is a hole atop a trapezoidal polygon with an igloo texture, similar to a cannon hole.
 One penguin is present.

 - The lower part of the course is composed of a white brick texture, intersecting with a stone pyramid structure behind the penguin area.
 These textures are later replaced by the cabin and other wooden structures.
-The flat area of the level resembles the final version essentially, with penguins, an ice pool, and a floating star in roughly the same location as the Little Penguin Lost star.
+The flat area of the level resembles the final version essentially, with penguins, an ice pool, and a floating Star in roughly the same location as the one in Little Penguin Lost.

 - Mother Penguin and her baby, Tuxie, have different designs than they do in the finished product: their eyelids are droopy, and their torsos are thinner.
 A total of three baby penguins can be seen in the demo.
 Mario can pick the baby penguins up.

 - The music for Bob-omb Battlefield plays in the level.
 When Mario enters the slide, the music restarts, as both maps share the music.

 - The slide area seen in this demo would later be re-purposed for Tall, Tall Mountain in the retail release.

 - The course's painting appears to show a picture of some snowy mountains instead of showing a picture of the Headless Snowman, a Mr. Blizzard, and a tree.